lubranoa/CS493-Portfolio-Project/README.md

 ### Remove a Load from a Boat (Remove Boat-Load Dependency)

-   DELETE Load from Boat.
+   DELETE a Load from a Boat.
 This removes the Load from the Boat's loads and sets the Load's carrier attribute to NULL, then updates both entities on Datastore.
 Succeeds only if the Boat exists, the Load exists, this Load is on that Boat, and the User owns the Boat.
 The following three images show the DELETE request and the resulting Load and Boat GETs to verify deletion.

    ![Screenshot of a Postman tab displaying a DELETE request to remove the Load from the same Boat using their respective ID values in the URL and the user's JWT token.
 The screenshot also displays a "204 No Content" response from the API showing a successful DELETE request was carried out.](/assets/images/493-05e-del-load-off-boat.png)
    ![Screenshot of a Postman tab displaying a GET request to view the same Boat object using it's ID value in the URL and the user's JWT token.
 The screenshot also displays a successful "200 OK" response that contains the requested Boat object with an empty loads array after removing the Load from the Boat.](/assets/images/493-05f-load-removed.png)